LeeKyoungIl/leekyoungil.github.io/_posts/blog/2019-06-01-How-effective-is-the-change-in-the-configuration-of-the-G1GC-option?.markdown

 ![image](https://user-images.githubusercontent.com/4101636/58749946-017f7780-84c7-11e9-8b59-bc27eb4c4aa6.png){: width="100%" }

 You are already have known about the G1GC, let see this picture. <br>

 The G1GC structure is similar to the chessboard. <br>
 The area divided like a chessboard is called the region. <br>
-The region status is to change to the Eden, Survivor, Old and that default size is 2MB. <br>
+The region status is to change to the Eden, Survivor, Old <br> and that default size is 2MB. <br>

-if generate Object over 2MB in the Heap memory, <br> Objects are stored in the partitioned Region area. <br><br>
+if generate Object over 2MB in the Heap memory, <br> Objects are stored in the partitioned Region area. <br>

 I will introduce my case. <br>